Money supply: United States

 Prior to 2020, savings accounts were counted as M2 and not part of M1 as they were not considered "transaction accounts" by the Fed.
 (There was a limit of six transactions per cycle that could be carried out in a savings account without incurring a penalty.)
 On March 15, 2020, the Federal Reserve eliminated reserve requirements for all depository institutions and rendered the regulatory distinction between reservable "transaction accounts" and nonreservable "savings deposits" unnecessary.
 On April 24, 2020, the Board removed this regulatory distinction by deleting the six-per-month transfer limit on savings deposits.
 From this point on, savings account deposits were included in M1.

 Although the Treasury can and does hold cash and a special deposit account at the Fed (TGA account), these assets do not count in any of the aggregates.
 So in essence, money paid in taxes paid to the Federal Government (Treasury) is excluded from the money supply.
 To counter this, the government created the Treasury Tax and Loan (TT&L) program in which any receipts above a certain threshold are redeposited in private banks.
 The idea is that tax receipts won't decrease the amount of reserves in the banking system.
 The TT&L accounts, while demand deposits, do not count toward M1 or any other aggregate either.

 When the Federal Reserve announced in 2005 that they would cease publishing M3 statistics in March 2006, they explained that M3 did not convey any additional information about economic activity compared to M2, and thus, "has not played a role in the monetary policy process for many years."
 Therefore, the costs to collect M3 data outweighed the benefits the data provided.
 Some politicians have spoken out against the Federal Reserve's decision to cease publishing M3 statistics and have urged the U.S. Congress to take steps requiring the Federal Reserve to do so.
 Congressman Ron Paul (R-TX) claimed that "M3 is the best description of how quickly the Fed is creating new money and credit.
 Common sense tells us that a government central bank creating new money out of thin air depreciates the value of each dollar in circulation."
-Modern Monetary Theory disagrees.
-It holds that money creation in a free-floating fiat currency regime such as the U.S. will not lead to significant inflation unless the economy is approaching full employment and full capacity.
 Some of the data used to calculate M3 are still collected and published on a regular basis.
 Current alternate sources of M3 data are available from the private sector.